-Oxygen also has various properties: the oxygen present in respiratory air is not reactive.
+The oxygen present in respiratory air is not reactive.
 In order to make the oxygen utilisable for producing energy in the body, the body must first bring the oxygen into its reactive state – the singlet state.
 However, as the body’s ability to use the oxygen diminishes with increasing age, through stress, illness and environmental toxins the body requires energy in order to improve its performance and therefore its healing and regeneration processes again.
 Activated Oxygen Therapy helps the body to increase its use of oxygen in a natural way.

 How does it work?

 In the device the air’s oxygen is continually returned to its high energy state (singlet oxygen) which is the physiologically active form of the oxygen that the body is familiar with.

 This enables a process to take place which is technologically adapted from the natural processes of photosynthesis.

 The short-lived singlet oxygen returns in a fraction of a millisecond to its basic state and therefore gives off energy.
 The water molecules in the respiratory air take over this energy which is then inhaled through a comfortable breathing mask together with normal respiratory air.